École de Médecine (building): Later developments

 A new wing was built on the rear of Gondoin's building, bordering the Boulevard Saint-Germain with a monumental façade designed by architect Léon Ginain and constructed between 1879 and 1900.

-It hosted the central offices of the Paris Faculty of Medicine, including a ceremonial assembly room, a large library, a museum, and archival space.
+It hosted the central offices of the Faculty of Medicine of Paris, including a ceremonial assembly room, a large library, a museum, and archival space.
 The ornate portal at 83, boulevard Saint-Germain is flanked by two larger-than-life caryatids sculpted by Gustave Crauck.
 The figure on the left is generally referred to as representing Medicine, even though the attribute she holds in her right hand is a mirror and snake, traditionally associated with Prudentia, and not a caduceus as occasionally described.
 The figure on the right is an allegory of Surgery, recognizable by her saw and knife.

-The building is currently a part of the Université René Descartes focusing on the medical and social sciences.
+The building is currently a part of the Paris Cité University (former University of Paris Descartes) focusing on the medical and social sciences.
 The university is public and enrolls over 30,000 students.